 Note that, for all dimensional limitations described below, each measurement will be based on a confidence level of at least 95% confidence as determined by standard Gauge R&R procedures.
-All measurements will include appropriate outlier controls to assure that rulings are not based on spurious or anomalous data.
 Improvements to measurement techniques and consequently the associated measurement tolerances may be introduced at any time.